 The Almaden Valley real estate market is still in a stable sellers market.
 Winter brought about a steep drop in inventory.
 There must be either a lot more inventory, or significantly less demand, before we see anything close to a balanced market.
-The Almaden Valley market is noticing minor softening, with homes selling, on average, a little over list price at 102.2%.
-That being said, turnover has sped up to an average of 32 days on market (or DOM).
-This kind of major and sudden swing in data is often caused by one or two listings of exception, in this case taking much longer to sell than their counterparts.
-Almaden Valley is still in a hot sellers market.
+The Almaden Valley market is noticing minor softening, with homes selling, on average, a little over list price at 102.1%.
+That being said, turnover has sped up to an average of 21 days on market (or DOM).
+This tells us there’s a heating trend in the current market.
+Almaden Valley is in a sustained, hot sellers market.

 Please find the current statistics for single family homes (houses & duet homes) from my Almaden Valley real estate report (click on link for more info):

 Almaden Valley San Jose 95120 Real Estate Statistics At A Glance

 - Median home prices fell by 4% year-over-year to $1,447,500 from $1,507,500.

 - The average home sales price dropped by 0.7% year-over-year to $1,530,210 from $1,541,270.

 - Home sales rose by 18.2% year-over-year to 26 from 22.